 People want to soak themselves in hot springs, relax, and admire nature.
 So, everyone should respect of the serenity and no one should be too loud.

 Be Open Minded

 If you do not like nudity, choose other hot springs.
 Please do not comment on the appearance of other folks.
 Be respectful.
-If you’re taking pictures, don’t photograph the naked people.
+If you’re taking pictures, don’t photograph naked people.
 The place became popular, so you will probably share the pool with other visitors.
-If you want to be in the pool yourself, try to go there at dawn or in the low season.
+If you want to be in the pool, try going there at dawn or in the low season.